haraldweber1975/haraldweber1975.github.io/_posts/20250909-fun-with-ai.md

 Look no further ;)

 # Where to start
-Chirpy does a great job in bootstrapping the whole system to your own github repository.
+[Chirpy-Starter](https://github.com/cotes2020/chirpy-starter) does a great job in bootstrapping the whole system into your own github repository.
-This is the process:
+I recommend to set up a new repository for this!

+Process to have your own Chirpy-based site:

 * Login to Github
 * Open the Chripy-Start page